- M.Mus., Eastman School of Music (1978)

 - B.Mus., Ohio State University (1972)

-Gary Stith taught instrumental music in the Holland and Williamsville Central Schools for a total of thirty years prior to his appointment in 2002 as coordinator of music education andconductor of the Symphonic Winds at the Greatbatch School of Music, Houghton College.
-Stepping down from Symphonic Winds in 2010, he continues to head the music education department at both the undergraduate and graduate level and served one semester as Interim Dean of the Greatbatch School of Music.
+Gary Stith taught instrumental music in the Holland and Williamsville Central Schools for a total of thirty years prior to his appointment in 2002 as Coordinator of Music Education and Conductor of the Symphonic Winds at the Greatbatch School of Music, Houghton College.
+Stepping down from the Symphonic Winds in 2010, he continued to head the music education department at both the undergraduate and graduate level and served one semester as Interim Dean of the Greatbatch School of Music.

-From 1979-93, his Williamsville East High School Wind Ensemble received consistent 6A and 6A+ New York State School Music Association ratings, won nine superior “gold” ratings at national music festivals across the northeastern U.S, invited an impressive list of guest conductors, composers and performers to work with his students, and made various major state and national convention appearances.
-From 1993-2002, he served as instructional specialist for the Fine and Performing Arts in the Williamsville Central Schools during which he formed the Williamsville Concert (Community) Band and established the Williamsville National Commissioning Consortium that resulted in the premiere of major works for wind ensemble by composers Augusta Read Thomas and Lowell Lieberman.
+From 1979-93, his Williamsville East High School Wind Ensemble received consistent 6A and 6A+ New York State School Music Association ratings, won nine superior “gold” ratings at national music festivals across the northeastern U.S, worked with an impressive list of guest conductors, composers and performers, and made various major state and national convention appearances.
+From 1993-2002, he served as Instructional Specialist for the Fine and Performing Arts in the Williamsville Central Schools during which he formed the Williamsville Concert (Community) Band and established the Williamsville National Commissioning Consortium that resulted in the premiere of major works for wind ensemble by composers Augusta Read Thomas and Lowell Lieberman.

 He has authored articles which have appeared in numerous professional journals and served as Consulting Editor for a compilation entitled Classic Beginning Solos for the Complete Percussionist, published by Kendor Music.
 He also authored chapters in the New Conductors Anthology and The Drum and Percussion Cookbook.
-He most recent publication is a textbook titled Score & Rehearsal Preparation: A Realistic Approach for Instrumental Conductors and The Conductor’s Companion: 100 Rehearsal Techniques, Imaginative Ideas, Quotes and Facts both published by Meredith Music in May, 2011.
-He is a frequent guest conductor at county and regional band festivals and serves regularly as an adjudicator throughout the state.
+He most recent publications are textbooks entitled Score & Rehearsal Preparation: A Realistic Approach for Instrumental Conductors and The Conductor’s Companion: 100 Rehearsal Techniques, Imaginative Ideas, Quotes and Facts both published by Meredith Music Publications.